kulivoko/Azure-Cloud-DevOps-01/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started
-1. Clone this repository
+1. Download the three files main.tf, variables.tf and server.json from this repository

-2. Create your infrastructure as code
+2. Store the files in a folder of your preference

-3. Update this README to reflect how someone would use your code.
+3. Follow instructions to create the infrastructure using terraform and packer

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)